TechnoMystics-org/mastodon_rss_bot/README.md

 Very simply, a script that reads a list of RSS feeds and toots anything new!

-We measure new by the last time we posted.
+We measure "new" by the last time we posted.

 ## AUTHOR
  by @mpoletiek